 Back in the day, the Incas used to consume it.
-The salt formed an important part of their diet, and helped to keep their skin healthy from within.
+The salt formed an important part of their diet, and helped to keep their skin feeling healthy from within.

 Today, the salt is mostly used as a body scrub, or added into bathing water.
 This enables the skin to directly benefit from all of the nutrients within the salt, absorbing what it needs in order to glow.

 How to Add Pink Salt to Your Body Care Routine

 Although inspired by Himalayan pink salt, rather than Andean pink salt, the Vivo Per Lei Pink Himalaya Clay Mask is a great way to boost the look of your skin.